lgaudencio/footy-fever/README.md

 	* First Club Choice: This will only accept one of the three club options presented to the user and will accept any of those clubs typed in lower or uppercase.
 It was tested by entering anything else that was not one of the three clubs presented to ensure the error was caught and handled appropriately.

 	* Fourth Club Choice: This will only accept either a ‘1’ or a ‘2’.
-If the user inputs ‘1’, it is expected that they will join the club mentioned first option presented, if they input ‘2’ it is expected that they will join the club mentioned second option presented.
+If the user inputs ‘1’, it is expected that they will join the club mentioned first option presented, if they input ‘2’ it is expected that they will join the club mentioned in the second option presented.
 This was tested by selecting either option and it performed as expected.
 If the user inputs neither ‘1’ or ‘2’ an error will be displayed telling the user to enter either ‘1’ or ‘2’.

 	* First & Third In-Game Scenario: This will only accept either a ‘yes’ or a ‘no’ input and will accept any of those responses in lower or uppercase.
 It was tested by entering anything else that wasn’t either of the two given options to ensure the error was caught and handled appropriately.